Mohamed-abdalazez/Docker/README.md

          - NODE_ENV=production
        command: npm run start
      ```
      - Nodemon is installed in node modules, although we are running the container from the production compose file and not from the development compose file.
+There are two solutions to this problem.

-       - Make a simple check to verify the environment.<br>
+       1. Make a simple check to verify the environment.<br>

           <img alt="simple check.png" src="assets/simple check.png" />  <br>